Ashwagandhae/dateo-fun-remover/README.md

 ### Equal equations removal

-The solver removes all equations that have equality, with no copies of the same equation, allowing for speedups when the input numbers generate as the same number multiple times.
+The solver removes all identical equations, allowing for speedups when the input numbers generate as the same number multiple times.

 ### Equivalent equations removal